-The Pensions Liberation Industry Group, which includes representative bodies from across the pensions industry, has published a code of good practice that sets out due diligence processes to combat pension scams.
+The Pension Scams Industry Group, which includes representative bodies from across the pensions industry, has published a code of good practice that sets out due diligence processes to combat pension scams.

 If you find out a member has been scammed TPAS provides a service for people who want to know how they can rebuild their pension savings.
 They can book an appointment by contacting firstname.lastname@example.org.

 The FCA regulates firms and individuals that provide financial advice.
 Scammers sometimes pose as financial advisers and produce smart brochures and websites that even claim to give warnings about scams.
 Professional-looking marketing materials are not a guarantee of a company’s authenticity.
 If someone claims to be a financial or pension adviser then members can check with the FCA to make sure they are authorised.
 It’s important that members check this before they act on any pensions advice that they receive, in addition to remaining alert to other warning signs of a scam.

 The FCA also regulates those responsible for operating SIPPs, personal and contract-based stakeholder pension schemes.
 If you are concerned that a member of your scheme may have been targeted by a scam, then you can check whether the receiving pension provider is authorised by the FCA.